LuhanWEI/SurfBulk-Deconv-A-PITT-Toolkit/README.md

 pyenv install 3.9.7
 pip install numpy pandas matplotlib scipy
 ```
-(Other Python versions have not been validated and may raise numerical/plotting issues.)
+(Other Python versions may not been validated and may raise numerical/plotting issues.)

 ---